statisticalbiotechnology/cb2030/questions/testing.md

 1. In chapter 8, to quantify the sampling error, hypothetical values of mean and variance of the population are chosen to be their corresponding estimates in the sample.
 That sounds like you are evaluating the veracity of the sample estimates under the assumption that they are the right estimations for the population.
 Why would we do this?
 Even if the confidence interval is narrow or the standard error is small, I could not conclude that the estimates are right.
 I could have perfectly picked a group of extreme values (as they suggest with randomly picking 9 heavy gorillas in that same section).
 Is sampling bias detected by this sampling error quantification?
 > Yes, you might detect sampling biases this way.
 E.g. you could find out if your weighting scale is wrongly calibrated.

+## Sampling distributions
+1. In 8.3 they use a simulation to answer: “If the actual values of µ and σ were 90 kg and 7.5 kg, and we ran the same experiment many times, how much would the estimated mean, x, vary?”.
+Not sure I understand how that works and what it means, especially since they use the values from their sample, which could potentially be an extreme value due to sampling error and variation.
+> And I am not sure I understand what you do not understand.
+What they say is that if they know that the population parameters are µ=90 kg and σ=7.5 kg, how would the sample means vary.

+1. The sampling distribution gives us a much better estimate of the population statistic than the statistic of just one sample.
+That makes a lot of sense, since you are basing the conclusion on much more information.
+But what is the difference between calculating the sampling distribution and just taking a much bigger sample to base your conclusion on?
+Couldn’t those two options contain an equal amount of information?
+> They could be the same thing if done smartely, however, if you just register an average over a larger sample, you might not get the uncertainty of the distribution.

+1. In 8.3, the standard error is calculated by taking the mean of the difference between the sample mean and the population mean.
+The population mean (mu) and standard deviation (sigma) are hypothesized to be the first sample mean calculated, and the standard error calculated from simulated sampling from a normal distribution with those parameters.
+How are we justified in using those values of mu and sigma for both the population mean that creates the normal distribution and the comparison used to calculate the standard error (mu - xbar)?
+I realize that we cannot know the actual population parameters, nor the actual distribution even, but I’m curious what reasoning we can give for the method of calculating standard error (and why it’s not double-counting the evidence)?